iondrive-co/yaml-surgeon/Readme.md

+# Yaml Surgeon

-Surgical editing of yaml documents in python or from the command line, preserving flow style and making no unnecessary changes to the remainder of the steam.
+Precise editing of yaml documents in python or from the command line, where precise means preserving flow style and making no unnecessary changes to the remainder of the steam.
 For example:
 ```
 yaml = """
     - spam: